apache/flink/docs/monitoring/debugging_classloading.md

 result in classes being loaded only once.

-For setups where the job's JAR file cannot be put to the `/lib` folder (for example because the setup is a session that is used by multiple jobs), it may still be posible to put common libraries to the `/lib` folder, and avoid dynamic class loading for those.
+For setups where the job's JAR file cannot be put to the `/lib` folder (for example because the setup is a session that is used by multiple jobs), it may still be possible to put common libraries to the `/lib` folder, and avoid dynamic class loading for those.